 Shrub effects on visitation rates and pollen deposition to phytometer species

 A total of 697 flying insects visited 925 flowers (hereafter “pollinators”) to M. glabrata in 303 hours of video recording.
 No pollinators were observed in 61 of the 235 video observation periods.
 Foraging instance frequency and total floral visitation by pollinators to M. glabrata were significantly lower at the shrub microsite relative to open areas and were reduced at both microsites when L. tridentata entered full bloom (Table 1, A3).
-There was a positive effect of M. glabrata conspecific density on both the frequency of foraging instances and floral visitation (Table 1).
-The frequency of flower visits by syrphids and solitary bees declined significantly with blooming (Table 2).
+There was a net? positive effect of M. glabrata conspecific density on both the frequency of foraging instances and floral visitation (Table 1).
+The frequency of flower visits by syrphids and solitary bees declined significantly with shrub? blooming (Table 2).
 There was no significant difference between RTU visiting the microsites nor were there significant interactions between RTU, microsite, and blooming on the total flowers visited or frequency of foraging instances (Table A4).

 There was no significant influence of heterospecific shrub blooming density on foraging instance frequency (stats: ) or total flowers visited (stats: ).
 There was a significant, positive effect of heterospecific annual floral density on foraging instances (stats: ) but not flowers visited (stats: Table A5 full models).
 Floral visitation rates (flowers/hr) were significantly correlated between paired shrub/open microsites (Pearson’s = 0.262, t = 2.8708, df = 112, p-value = 0.004898).
+OK what about a big results table listing all the factors tested

 There was a negative effect of L. tridentata blooming on M. glabrata foraging duration but no microsite effect (blooming, χ2 value: 23.1788, p <0.0001; microsite, χ2: 0.0464, p = 0.8295).
-The proportion of flowers visited per visit decreased significantly with blooming at the shrub microsite only (microsite * blooming: χ2 = 7.0691, p =0.00784, microsite: χ2 = 1.0051, p =0.46515; blooming: χ2 = 0.5335, p =0.31609).
+The proportion of flowers visited per visit decreased significantly with blooming at the shrub microsite only (microsite * blooming: χ2 = 7.0691, p =0.00784, microsite: χ2 = 1.0051, p =0.46515; blooming: χ2 = 0.5335, p =0.31609) – hmmm should be in table and is the post hoc tests or main effects you mention/list?.

 A total of 16209 grains of conspecific pollen and 1719 of heterospecific grains were recorded on M. glabrata stigma.
-At the nearby site, there was no significant influence of proximity to L. tridentata (χ2= 0.4686, p = 0.4936), nearest conspecific plant (χ2= 2.4188, p = 0.1199) or the number of conspecific flowers on conspecific pollen deposition (χ2= 0.6184, p = 0.4316).
+At the nearby site, there was no significant influence of proximity to L. tridentata (GLMM, χ2= 0.4686, p = 0.4936), nearest conspecific plant (GLMM, χ2= 2.4188, p = 0.1199) or the number of conspecific flowers on conspecific pollen deposition (etc. χ2= 0.6184, p = 0.4316).
 Heterospecific pollen deposition increased significantly with distance from L. tridentata (χ2= 6.7835, p = 0.0092), but there was no influence of nearest conspecific (χ2= 0.2256, p = 0.6348) or floral number (χ2= 1.6668, p = 0.1967).
 Conspecific and heterospecific pollen deposition were significantly correlated (Pearson’s = 0.15, t = 2.397, df = 229, p = 0.01).

-Community-level shrub effects
+Community-level shrub effects again consider alt presentation order.

 A total of 3384 arthropods spanning 118 taxonomic groups were caught in 19 days of pan trapping.
 There was a positive effect of shrub microsite on both arthropod abundance (Melyridae excluded) and arthropod species richness and a negative effect of blooming (Table 3).
 Insect abundance (Melyridae excluded) was significantly correlated between paired shrub/open microsites (Pearson’s = 0.46, p < 0.001).
 Melyridae abundance was significantly lower at the shrub microsites, and decreased with blooming at the open microsite only (Table A7).
 There was no significant difference in bee abundance or richness caught in pan traps between any of the treatments (Table 3).